eth-protocol-fellows/cohort-five/notes/ChiragMahaveerParmar.md

 * Once the node is setup and running we can use the RPC to interact with it.
 Interestingly enough RPC can be made available through the Tor onion network also.

 Open Questions:
 1. What happened in the merge?
+Before the merge validators were just validating empty payloads, as an analogy, miners only calculating hashes for a block without transactions or any other block related data.
+The merge increased difficulty on og ethereum chain and incorporated the blocks from it into the beacon chain.
-3. How to setup RPC over the onion network?
+3. How to setup RPC over the onion network? still in process
 4. Why does the consensus client require authentication to connect to the execution client?
 Do they connect over the network?
-If yes, what about the extra overhead of network communications that can obviously be avoided?
+If yes, what about the extra overhead of network communications that can obviously be avoided? [the answer lies within](https://github.com/ethereum/execution-apis/blob/main/src/engine/authentication.md)
 5. How does the ephemery testnet work?
-6. why is syncing from genesis not secure and incompatible with data availability checks?
+6. why is syncing from genesis not secure and incompatible with data availability checks? weak subjectivity
-7. what exactly are the data availability checks talked about in the previous question?
+7. what exactly are the data availability checks talked about in the previous question? if the truth about the canonical chain cannot be established then data availability cannot be guaranteed(gurantees against witholding data by any node or group of nodes or even supermajority of nodes)
 8. what is snap sync? importantly what is the range proof? how is the state regenerated? what is state healing?

 ### Pair the Curves [June 10]